atieriekhov/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Games in Python

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build the classic Hangman word-guessing game using Python strings, loops, conditionals, and user input.
+Practice core programming concepts while creating an interactive game that engages players.

-## � What You'll Build
+## 📝 Tasks

+### 🛠️ Create the Hangman Game

+#### Description
-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.
+Develop a Hangman game where players guess letters to reveal a hidden word before running out of attempts.
+The game should track progress and determine win/lose conditions.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+#### Requirements
+Completed program should:

 - Randomly select words from a predefined list
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept letter guesses and display current progress in underscore format (_ _ _)
-- Track incorrect guesses remaining
+- Track incorrect guesses and remaining attempts
-- End when word is guessed or attempts exhausted
+- End the game when the word is guessed correctly or attempts are exhausted
-- Display win/lose messages
+- Display appropriate win/lose messages with feedback